v4n00/h2mm-cli/README.md

 ```

 You will be walked through the setup process, which will ask you for your Nexus Mods API key and your preferred terminal.

-## Compatibility

-The script is developed and tested on Arch Linux, but it should work on other Linux distributions as well.
-If you encounter any issues, please open an issue on the repository.

-Status of platforms:

-- Linux :white_check_mark:
-- Steam Deck :white_check_mark:
-- Windows - WSL :white_check_mark:

-> The script works on WSL, but you need to specify the path to the Helldivers 2 mods directory manually, to find your Windows partition head to `/mnt/` and from there go to your Helldivers 2 data directory, on a typical install it should be on `/mnt/c/Program\ Files\ \(x86\)/Steam/steamapps/common/Helldivers\ 2/data`.
-You also need to have `unzip` installed, which can be done by running `sudo apt install unzip`.
-Nexus Mods integration is not supported on WSL.

 ## Contributing